 If you get any error messages you don’t understand, we welcome you to contact our Help Desk.
-For your convenience, we have made it possible to report conversion errors directly from the Errors tab in the task pane.
+For your convenience, we have made it possible to report conversion errors and ask questions directly from the Errors tab in the task pane.

 If you click the Help button, a form opens where you can enter your e-mail address and an error description.
 When you press Send the form is sent to our Help Desk.

 When you submit the error report you can attach valuable debugging information depending on your choices in the Attachments section.
 Without some of this information we may be unable to recreate many errors.

 There are many “Internet Security” products for safe browsing.
 Some of these products may incorrectly assume that SpreadsheetConverter contains malicious code.
 With version 9.4 there is additional support for Bitdefender, which does not permit e2o2.exe to run, even though this is a completely harmless program that has been used safely in thousands of installations since 2002.
 If you use Bitdefender, you need to turn off all switches including Safe Files before you press the Convert button on the SpreadsheetConverter menu in Excel.